yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 ifup wan; /sbin/wifi
 }}}

 You can configure encryption like WEP or WPA the way you would if the device was in access point mode.
-For example:
+For example, using WEP;

 {{{
 ifdown wan